keleshev/keleshev.com/cortege-a-row-polymorphic-tuple.md

 ## Flat Cortege

-While with Cortege we gained a more polymorphic tuple type, we lost our ability to represent a tuple with a flat array.
+While with the GADT cortege we gained a more polymorphic tuple type, we lost our ability to represent a tuple with a flat array.

-However, with a little big of "magic" and unsafe casting we can re-implement our Cortege with a flat array type:
+But with a little bit of "magic" and unsafe casting we can re-gain our flat array representation:

 ```ocaml
 module type CORTEGE = sig